County College of Morris Data & Information Overview

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At County College of Morris, approximately 20% of students took out student loans averaging $5,043 a year.
 That adds up to $20,172 over four years for those students.

 The student loan default rate at County College of Morris is 9.1%.
 This is about the same as the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do County College of Morris Graduates Make?students who graduate with a bachelor's degree recipients from County College of Morris make around $38,300 per year during the early years of their employment.
-This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
-However, certain majors may produce higher-paying graduates.
+How Much Money Do County College of Morris Graduates Make?students who graduate with a bachelor's degree from County College of Morris make about $38,300 a year during their first few years of employment after graduation.
+This is right on par with the average college graduate's salary of $39,802 per year.
+Also, graduates in your major field may make more.

 Location of County College of Morris

 Contact details for County College of Morris are given below.